VirusPilot/stratux-pi4/README.md

-# Build a Stratux Europe on a Pi3B, Pi4B or Pi Zero 2 W based on a fresh 64bit RasPiOS Lite Image
+# Build a Stratux Europe on a Pi3B, Pi4B or Pi Zero 2W based on a fresh 64bit RasPiOS Lite Image

 # stratux-pi4-standard
 - based on https://github.com/b3nn0/stratux